a0th/plotly/README.md

 Figure object, adding new methods to handle somewhat frequent use cases that would normally take some boilerplate code to solve.

-Simply `import plasma`, and you are good to go!
+Simply `pip install plotly-plasma`, `import plasma`, and you are good to go!

 -   [Multiple y-axes](#Multiple-y-axes)
 -   [Year over year comparison](#Year-over-year-comparison)